MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipal.md

   - `[Id <String>]`: Unique role identifier inside the appRoles collection.
 When creating a new app role, a new Guid identifier must be provided.
   - `[IsEnabled <Boolean?>]`: When creating or updating an app role, this must be set to true (which is the default).
 To delete a role, this must first be set to false.
 At that point, in a subsequent call, this role may be removed.
   - `[Origin <String>]`: Specifies if the app role is defined on the application object or on the servicePrincipal entity.
 Must not be included in any POST or PATCH requests.
 Read-only.
   - `[Value <String>]`: Specifies the value to include in the roles claim in ID tokens and access tokens authenticating an assigned user or service principal.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
+May not begin with ..

 BODYPARAMETER <IMicrosoftGraphServicePrincipal>: Represents an Azure Active Directory object.
 The directoryObject type is the base type for many other directory entity types.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.